Tia-Ali/character-casting-booth/JS_tutorial/js_intro.md

 }
 ```

+>If you haven't figured it out, in your browser of choice right click the page and choose `inspect`, you should then have an option to view the console output.

 ### Loops

 Loops let you repeat a block of code multiple times.
 JavaScript supports several types of loops, including `for`, `while`, and `do...while`.
 These are useful for iterating over arrays, processing data, or performing repetitive tasks efficiently.

 ```javascript